Nigerian nationality law: Post-independence (1960–present)

 Subsequently the Citizenship Act of 1960 was passed specifying criteria and procedures for acquiring nationality through naturalisation and registration.
 Under a plebiscite held on 11 February 1961, the inhabitants of southern British Cameroon, voted to join an independent French Cameroon by a margin of 7 to 3.
 The inhabitants of the northern part of British Cameroon voted to become part of Nigeria on 1 June 1961.
 By the Northern Cameroons Administration Amendment Order of Council 1961/988 and an amendment Act (Law 24) to the Nigerian Constitution, Northern Cameroon was incorporated into the Federal Republic of Nigeria.
 Under the terms of the constitutional amendment, persons who were CUKCs or BPPs born in Northern Cameroon or the wife of a person meeting the criteria effectively became Nigerian nationals.
 In 1963, the constitution was changed to create the Nigerian republic, but no significant changes were made to the regulations for nationality.

 In 1974, the military government which had ruled Nigeria since a 1966 coup d'état repealed the Citizenship Act and constitutional provisions related to the automatic acquisition of nationality.
 Acquisition at birth was changed to automatic granting of nationality only if a child was born in the country to at least one parent was born or naturalised/registered in Nigeria, or if a child was born abroad and both parents were Nigerian nationals.
 Military rule ended and a new civilian regime was elected in 1979.
-Under the 1979 Constitution, which created a presidential government based on the United States model, nationality was acquired by descent from someone who was part of an indigenous community of Nigeria; however, it did not clearly define what communities were considered indigenous or how indigenity was determined.
+Under the 1979 Constitution, which created a presidential government based on the United States model, nationality was acquired by descent from someone who was part of an indigenous community of Nigeria; however, it did not clearly define what communities were considered indigenous or how indigeneity was determined.
 It provided that those born in the territory prior to independence were Nigerian, if one of their parents or grandparents had also been born in Nigeria.
 Those born in Nigeria after independence automatically acquired nationality by descent from a parent or grandparent who was a Nigerian national and those born abroad automatically acquired nationality by descent from a Nigerian parent.
 The 1979 Constitution also specified that those who had formerly obtained nationality under previous legislation remained Nigerian.